Is Your HAZWOPER Certificate Good at Different Companies?

 5. Employer Responsibilities:

-• Some employers may manage the certification renewal process for their employees.
+• Some employers may manage the renewal process for their employees.
 In this case, make sure to communicate with your employer about upcoming renewal deadlines.

 • If your employer requires additional company-specific training or certifications, ensure you complete these as well.